 He couldn’t change my mind, though.
 I like to get attached to a mural by seeing it day after day, year after year.
 I like to find my way around a city with murals as landmarks.
 When in Bristol, I like to come back to my favourite walls in the city (which, by the way, are all featured in my Bristol Street Art Guide) and no festival re-energization would ever replace the warm, snug feeling of seeing that good ol’ Stinkfish piece at the entrance of Stokes Croft.

-(until then you can watch this short recap on Blocal’s IGTV channel)
+(and then you can watch this short recap on Blocal’s IGTV channel)

 You can hover over this (or any image) to quickly pin it!